Nexmo/station/_partials/stitch/guides/ios/2-inviting-members.md

 # Trying it out

 Once you've completed this quickstart, you can run the sample app on two different devices.
 You'll be able to login as a user, join an existing conversation or receive invites, and chat with users.
-Here's a gif of our quickstart in action.